-- We will try and offer you an appointment with the Doctor or Nurse that you prefer to see although you may sometimes have to wait to see the clinician of your choice.
-People with clinically urgent problems will always be able to see or speak to a Doctor or Nurse who can offer appointments the same day or may give advice or a prescription if appropriate.
+- We will try and offer you an appointment with the Doctor, Physician Associate or Nurse that you prefer to see although you may sometimes have to wait to see the clinician of your choice.
+People with clinically urgent problems will always be able to see or speak to a Doctor or Nurse who can offer appointments the same day or may give advice or a prescription, if appropriate

-- CHAPERONES - If you feel you would like a chaperone present at your consultation, please inform your doctor/nurse, who will be happy to arrange this for you.
+- CHAPERONES - If you would like a chaperone present at your consultation, please inform reception when you book you appointment where possible, otherwise your doctor/nurse, who will be happy to arrange this for you.

 We look after patients across an extensive geographical area of almost 400 square miles and therefore rely on patients travelling to the surgery in all but exceptional circumstances.
 Most illnesses are not affected by travelling and we can provide you with a better standard of care and speedier treatment in the surgery where we have access to appropriate equipment and more resources than in your home.
 We would ask you to remember that in the same time it would take a GP to do one home visit, they may be able to see between 4 and 6 patients at the practice.
 If you think you need a home visit please call us as early as possible in the day and ideally before 10am.
 You will be called by a GP before the visit.
 Apart from emergencies, home visits will normally be attended after surgery.

 Doctors see patients by appointment at the surgery.
 Your doctor may ask you to phone him/her to report on a medical condition rather than book a further appointment.

 Occasionally, at very busy times, it may not be possible to return the call on the same day.
 (The duty doctor does not deal with routine enquiries).
 On calling, the telephone operator will ask for a brief outline of your enquiry.
 This is to enable them to direct you to the most appropriate person and to ensure the doctors are left with time to deal with medical problems other personnel are unable to advise on.